 - Long-Form Posts – Like the post you’re currently reading, these aim to provide pure value in order to attract prospects.

-- Podcast Episodes – ConversionCast, hosted by Tim Paige, provides conversion optimization insights through interviews with other businesses.
+- Podcast Episodes – ConversionCast, provides conversion optimization insights through interviews with other businesses.

 - Free Landing Page Templates – We regularly give away free landing page templates and pair the giveaway with an educational video walkthrough that shows prospects how to use it and why it works well.